-a)Entrants compete only against each other in the designated Club class b)The Club classes typically run in the afternoon and work first c)The sponsoring club provides trophies for Club classes as for "regular" classes.

-d)Club classes may be separated into Open/Women's and/or Stock/Modified, and/or street tire/R-tire, or according to similar criteria established by the participating club.

-e)Club classes will not be eligible for year-end awards.
+- a)Entrants compete only against each other in the designated Club class - b)The Club classes typically run in the afternoon and work first - c)The sponsoring club provides trophies for Club classes as for "regular" classes. - d)Club classes may be separated into Open/Women's and/or Stock/Modified, and/or street tire/R-tire, or according to similar criteria established by the participating club. - e)Club classes will not be eligible for year-end awards unless the specific class is predefined and approved by the Council prior to the beginning of the Championship season, and is offered at all Championship events.

+7.9 INDEXED CLASSES

-7.9 STREET TIRE CLASSES (STx and WSTx)
+7.9.1 STREET TIRE CLASSES (STx and WSTx)

 - a.
-Street Tire SCCA Solo Stock Cars Open (ST1) - b.
-Street Tire SCCA Solo Stock Cars Women's (WST1) - c.
-Street Tire SCCA Solo Non-Stock Cars Open (ST2) - d.
-Street Tire SCCA Solo Non-Stock Cars Women's (WST2) - e.
-SCCA Solo Street Touring Class Open (ST3) - f.
-SCCA Solo Street Touring Class Women's (WST3)
+Street Tire SCCA Solo Non-Stock Cars Open (ST2) - b.
+Street Tire SCCA Solo Non-Stock Cars Women's (WST2) - c.
+SCCA Solo Street Touring Class Open (ST3) (STU, STR, STP) - d.
+SCCA Solo Street Touring Class Women's (WST3) - e.
+SCCA Solo Street Touring Class 4 Open (ST4) (STS, STF, STX) - f.
+SCCA Solo Street Touring Class 4 Women's (STS, SFT, STX)

-These are indexed classes made up of male and female drivers as follows; the class designations are ST1, WST1, ST2, or WST2, ST3 or WST3 followed by the name of the SCCA Solo II class from which the National PAX/RTP index is to be taken for competitor scoring (e.g. ST1 GS or WST2 CSP or ST3 STX).
+These are indexed classes made up of male and female drivers

+as follows; the class designations are ST2, WST2, ST3 or WST3, ST4 or WST4 followed by the name of the SCCA Solo class from which the National PAX/RTP index is to be taken for competitor scoring (e.g. ST2 FSP or WST4 STX).
 These classes are for Stock and Improved cars using non-autocross DOT-approved tires.
-See section 4.7.3.1 for a description of allowed and prohibited tires.
+See section 4.2.3.1 for a description of allowed tires.
 The current National PAX/RTP indexes will be used to compute adjusted times for scoring,